Overview

 In addition to this, you will focus on the delivery of palliative care through enhanced communication skills, advance care planning and the management of complex medicines.

-The two core modules are delivered at the Terence Burgess Education Centre in Southport.
+The two core modules are delivered at the Terence Burgess Education Centre in Southport as an interactive hybrid of face-to-face and remote online study.
 Attendance is typically one half day per week with an additional full introductory day at the start of each module and a further full revision day at the end.
-The remaining module is delivered at Edge Hill University and contact hours will vary depending on your module choice.
+The remaining module may be delivered at the Terence Burgess Education Centre, as a hybrid of face-to-face and remote online study, or at Edge Hill University.
+Contact hours will vary depending on your module choice.

 Blended learning is encouraged as part of the learning time and includes a substantial amount of material available via our virtual learning environment.